 While sheep have not been a very important part of my life, sheep are one of the few livestock animals that are found virtually everywhere in the world.
 There are few places where sheep are not raised.
 In some western states, there are more sheep than people.
 Australia has ten times the number of sheep as people.
 The ratio of sheep to people in New Zealand is 20 to 1.
 That's a lot of sheep.

 Whether we knew any of those things or not, we probably know Psalm 23, because it is one of the most familiar and best-loved pieces of literature in the world.
-I've heard it at weddings, where it is read with a sense of celebration, ...
+I've heard it ...

 This sermon is available to PreachingToday.com members only.